Erkaman/pnp-gui/README.md

 As can be seen, `button` is very easy to use; if the button was pressed the current frame, return `true`, otherwise, return false `false`.

 Let us go to the next line in the GUI.
-Next, is a widget that places out a separator:
+It is a widget that places out a separator:

 ```
     gui.separator();